alsaadii98/UOITC-NEXT-GEN/README.md

-A final project for the Full-stack-web-development form computic I transform this one https://uoitc.edu.iq to this one https://uoitcnextgen.netlify.app/ as a graduation project
+A final project for the Full-stack-web-development form computic<br>
+I transform this one https://uoitc.edu.iq to this one https://uoitcnextgen.netlify.app/ as a graduation project